sukaynaKH/2022-bilbao-testing-project/readme.md

-# Testing Project for ASPP 2021 Bordeaux
+# Testing Project for ASPP 2022 Bilbao

 ## Exercise 1 -- @parametrize and the logistic map